-Achiote – Give It A Try
+What is Achiote Paste? – Give It A Try

 If you’ve not cooked with achiote you should put it on your culinary bucket list.
 Just look at the brilliant color it adds to the shrimp, not to mention the zest of earthy flavor.

 Achiote comes in two forms, paste and powder.
 I’ve always used the paste which I purchase from Savory Spice Shop in Downtown Littleton.
 Made from ground annatto seeds, this bright orange-red spice has a peppery aroma and a subtle flavor that’s been described as nutty, sweet, and earthy.
 To me, it’s not a hot spice at all.
 It’s native to tropical areas in the Americas and most commonly used in Mexican, Central and northern South American, and Filipino cooking.